cskitty/cskitty.github.io/_pages/learning-python-live-class-2020.md

 ---
-title: "Learning Python in Four Lessons"
+title: "Introduction to Python (Live Classes Summer 2020)"
 layout: archive
 permalink: /liveclass1/
 author_profile: true
 ---

 This is a beginner's level Python programming class.
-It is offered freely as zoom sessions in May, 2020.
-There are over 60 students around the world attended this live zoom class.
+It is offered as zoom live sessions in Summer, 2020.
+There are over 60 students from USA and Canada attended this live zoom class.

 ### Lesson 1: Variables and Print